There's not really a good reason for this.

-Every major web service is designed in a way that gives the key to your data to the service.
+Every major website is designed so that the service provider possesses the key to your data.
 They can unlock your data whenever they want.
 They could give your data to the government.
 Or a rogue employee could poke around and you'd never know.

 At a fundamental level, you're entrusting Dropbox to take care of your data – something they haven't always done well.
 For example, they once allowed anyone to log into any Dropbox account using any password.
 Encryption doesn't mean much if they'll unlock your data and give it to anyone on the internet.

-The lesson is: If your data is "encrypted" but someone else has the key to unlock your data, then it's not truly safe.
+The lesson is: If your data is "encrypted" but someone else has the key to unlock it, then it's not truly safe.

 Let's look at why "end-to-end encryption" solves the problems with ordinary "encryption".